-From Left to Right – Dr. Orlaigh Quinn (Secretary General Department of Business), Ronald Low (Abrel Products Representative Singapore), Declan Brosnan (Director Abrel Products), Frances Fitzgerald (An Tánaiste), Julie Sinnamon (CEO Enterprise Ireland), Eileen Sharpe (Global Head IDA)
+From Left to Right – Dr. Orlaigh Quinn (Secretary General Department of Business), Ronald Low (Abrel Representative Singapore), Declan Brosnan (Director Abrel), Frances Fitzgerald (An Tánaiste), Julie Sinnamon (CEO Enterprise Ireland), Eileen Sharpe (Global Head IDA)

-It’s been a busy couple of months for Abrel Products.
+It’s been a busy couple of months for Abrel.
 Hot on the heels of Enterprise Ireland’s International Markets Week we jetted off to Singapore as part of an EI trade mission!!
-Enterprise Ireland have been extremely supportive of Abrel Products over the years so it was a huge pleasure to be invited along on the trip.
+Enterprise Ireland have been extremely supportive of Abrel over the years so it was a huge pleasure to be invited along on the trip.

 We’ve been working with companies throughout Asia for a number of years and always enjoy meeting with new business in the region to discuss the latest advancements in burn-in technology so, we couldn’t wait for the wheels to touch down in Singapore!

 Here’s a little bit about what we got up to while we were there…..